For the 2026 school year, there are 3 public schools serving 1,311 students in 65336, MO.

-The top ranked public schools in 65336, MO are Knob Noster Middle School, Knob Noster High School and Knob Noster Elementary School.
+The top-ranked public schools in 65336, MO are Knob Noster High School, Knob Noster Middle School and Knob Noster Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 22% of the student body (majority Hispanic), which is less than the Missouri public school average of 32% (majority Black).